ubirch/ubirch-protocol-python/examples/example-client-iiot.md

 - `mqtt_enabled`: Enable or disable MQTT.
 Can be true/false.
 - `mqtt_address`: Address of MQTT broker.
 - `mqtt_port`: Port of MQTT broker.
+- `mqtt_tls_enabled`: Whether to use TLS or not.
+Can be true/false.
+Can be omitted (= disabled).
+Make sure to also set correct port.
 - `mqtt_topics`: List of topics to subscribe to.
 - `mqtt_client_id`: Client ID to send to broker.
 Set to `""` to auto-generate.
 Must be unqiue on broker side.
 - `mqtt_username`: Username for authentication at server.
 Can be omitted or `null`.